soundpress/RulesOfNYC/docs/c10/index.rst

    (1) administer oaths and affirmations;

-   (2) sign and issue subpoenas as provided in § 1-08 of these rules;
+   (2) sign and issue subpoenas as provided in 20 RCNY § 1-08;

    (3) regulate the course of the hearings, set the time and place for continued hearings, and fix the time for filing of legal memoranda and other documents;